bytefish/bytefish.de/blog/elasticsearch_java.md

 ```

 You don't want to instantiate the ``BulkProcessingOptions`` with its long parameter list by hand.
 You also don't want to research the default
 parameters from the Elasticsearch pages.

-That's why the ``BulkProcessingOptions`` are instantiated by a builder, that has all the default values
-set.
+That's why the ``BulkProcessingOptions`` are instantiated by the ``BulkProcessingOptionsBuilder``, that already has all the default values set.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.